SgtMajorMom/HackerDNA-Writeups/README.md

 - **Professional** — organized, consistent, and easy for recruiters to navigate

 These labs represent my growing skill set in networking, enumeration, privilege escalation, and foundational offensive security techniques.

-They also demonstrate my ability to communicate technical concepts clearly — a key skill for Security Analysts and Junior Penetration Testers.
+They also demonstrate my ability to communicate technical concepts clearly — a key skill across IT, security operations, and analyst‑oriented roles.